-Make it Happen was born from the aspirations of Mrs Chris Allen BEM and Amy Butterworth along with many caring and supporting friends and colleagues who share a genuine passion for the community using a real Asset Based Community Development approach.
+Make it Happen was born from the aspirations of Mrs Chris Allen BEM and Amy Butterworth, along with many caring & supporting friends and colleagues who share a genuine passion for the community using a real Asset Based Community Development approach.

 In 2017-18 the growth of Make It Happen was accelerated by a desire to give back to one of the most historical parts of Birkenhead by utilising the skills, assets and talents of those who locally also want to ‘Make It Happen’.
-This was when the name came about and was chosen to be exactly what it is.
-Make It Happen is an open shop and hub for everyone to use.
-It is a welcoming safe place located in the heart of Market Street for anyone to come and enjoy and spend time in.
+This was when the name was born and was chosen to be exactly what it is.
+Make It Happen is an open shop, social supermarket and community hub for for all.
+It is a welcoming, safe place located in the heart of Market Street for everyone to spend time in and enjoy.

 What is Make it Happen?

 We provide a community venue that houses a number of offers that anyone can use, be involved in and benefit from, this includes;